 I am originally from Yorkshire and graduated from the Royal Veterinary College in 2013.
-I came to work at Prince Bishop Veterinary Hospital the same summer and I have thoroughly enjoyed every aspect of my job since starting here.
-My main interest is in medicine and I am currently undertaking an additional qualification in this area, which I hope to have completed by Spring 2018.
+I came to work at Prince Bishop Veterinary Hospital the same summer and have since settled into life in the North East.
+My main interest is in medicine and I have completed a certificate of Advanced Veterinary Practice in Small Animal Medicine.
 I became Clinical Director of the practice in June 2016 and I'm really enjoying the challenges of this new role.

 I own two rescue dogs, a Patterdale called Fig and a Whippet called Reggie.
 Outside of work I enjoy going to the beach with the dogs, visiting friends and watching films.

 Dr Gillian Brown BVSc MRCVS

 I qualified from the University of Bristol in 1996 as a Veterinary Surgeon.
 After completing an internship at the University I spent some time working and travelling in New Zealand and Australia before coming back to work at Prince Bishop Veterinary Hospital in January 1999.
 When I am not at work I enjoy spending time with my family, baking and walks in the country.